awsomesawce/Code_Sandbox_Test/posts/Workspaces vs Synchronize vs Publish.md

 If you choose not to sync with anything other than your workspace, it still lists your workspace destination in the "Synchronize" menu.

 ## In conclusion
 **StackEdit** is a great, open source, feature packed, Markdown-powered service that I am having so much fun using.
+It's great for really anyone who enjoys writing and/or using **Markdown**.
+The interface and UI are simple, yet succinct, and it takes no time at all to load.